phantomcyber/splunk-soar-sdk/docs/custom_views/templates.md

 # Templates

 Templates are Jinja2 HTML files that define how your action results are displayed.
-They receive data from view handlers and render it into the final HTML that users see in the SOAR interface.
+They receive data from view handlers and render it into the final HTML that users see in the Splunk SOAR interface.

 For Jinja2 syntax and features, see the [official Jinja2 documentation](https://jinja.palletsprojects.com/en/stable/).